 5) GE Area C1 Arts, GE Area C2 Humanities, GE Area D2 US History AND/OR GE D3 US/CA/Local Government.

 |Are there entry or prerequisite requirements for these Freshmen courses?||

-We have heard there are sometimes bottlenecks when it comes to getting into the science prerequisites; primarily Anatomy & Physiology as students from the Biology Dept., Pre-Nursing and other health-related programs on campus are vying for a space in these courses.
+We have heard there are sometimes challenges enrolling into bottleneck courses when it comes to getting into the science prerequisites, primarily Anatomy (BIO 220) & Physiology (BIO 212+213) as students from the Biology department, Pre-nursing and other health-related programs on campus are also trying to enroll into these courses too.